requireio/aperture/README.md

   aperture <command> [options]

 Commands:
-  link   Sets up the local links in the target directory clean  Cleans up any module duplicates which should be
+  link   Sets up the local links in the target directory. purge  Permanently removes any module duplicates which
-         linked in the tree.
+         should be linked in the tree.

 Options:
   -d, --cwd  Target a different directory for this command.